Skip to content

 Provider Datalab – Usage & Concepts

 This section explains how to use the provider-datalab configuration packages once they are installed.
-It focuses on the concepts of Sessions, Files, vclusters, Storage Secrets, and the required Keycloak integration for identity and access.
+It focuses on the concepts of Sessions, Files, vclusters, Storage Secrets, Databases and the optional Keycloak integration for identity and access.

 Concepts